2013 Quaker State 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Two practice sessions were held on June 28 in preparation for the race.
-The first session was 60 minutes, while second session was 90 minutes long.
+The first session was 60 minutes in duration, while the second session was 90 minutes long.

 During the first practice session, Kevin Harvick, for the Richard Childress Racing team, was quickest ahead of Jimmie Johnson in second and Brad Keselowski in third.
-Kurt Busch was scored fourth, and Jeff Gordon managed fifth.
+Kurt Busch scored fourth and Jeff Gordon managed fifth.
 Kyle Busch, Brian Vickers, Juan Pablo Montoya, Paul Menard, and Ricky Stenhouse Jr. rounded out the top ten quickest drivers in the session.
 In the final practice session for the race, Johnson was quickest with a time of 29.819 seconds.
-Carl Edwards followed in second, ahead of Kyle Busch and Gordon in third and fourth.
+Carl Edwards followed in second ahead of Kyle Busch and Jeff Gordon in third and fourth.
 Jeff Burton, who was twelfth quickest in second practice, managed fifth.